Sepsis recognition and management

 Antibiotics

-• Initial empiric intravenous antibiotic therapy must be administered as soon as possible after vascular access is obtained, prior to or concurrently with the first fluid bolus
+• Initial empiric intravenous antibiotic therapy must be administered as soon as possible after vascular access is obtained, prior to or concurrently with the first fluid bolus.

 • For most patients, the following empiric options are suitable first-line antibiotic therapy.
 Allergies, local infection and resistance patterns should be considered.
-Cover may need to be broadened after initial resuscitation period.

 Antibiotic Administration